How Long Does It Take to Learn German? Plus 4 Helpful Hacks to Speed Up the Process

 If you’ve looked at some German cognates with English, then you’ve already started to co-relate!
 But it’s not just about similar-looking words.

 You can become even better at co-relating after learning some of the basic rules of German.
 Take separable verbs, for example.
-Verbs that have the aus prefix refer to an outward action such as ausgehen (to go out), auswandern (to immigrate out of the country), ausnutzen (to exploit/to take out something from someone), etc. Once you know this, you can piece together the meaning of different German verbs.
+Verbs that have the aus prefix refer to an outward action such as ausgehen (to go out), auswandern (to immigrate out of the country), ausnutzen (to exploit/to take advantage of), etc. Once you know this, you can piece together the meaning of different German verbs.

 In a similar manner you can build your German language sense by understanding what different prefixes typically mean.